Introducing Rhys Freeman

 In the 2017 edition of the Beverly Hills Screenplay Contest, Rhys was shortlisted and was a finalist award winner with Boston Lawyer.
 At the 2018 Hollywood Screenplay Contest, Rhys picked up the same award with the same script.

-In 2020 Rhys' feature length script 'On The Day You Leave' was shortlisted and his comedy/drama pilot for his new series 'The Night We Met,' became an award winning script picking up the Critic's Choice Award at the Tagore IFF.
+In 2020 Rhys' feature length script 'On The Day You Leave' was shortlisted and became a Semi-Finalist at the Red Flight Screenplay Awards, and his comedy/drama pilot for his new series 'The Night We Met,' became an award winning script picking up the Critic's Choice Award at the Tagore IFF.
+The script was shortlisted elsewhere and made it through to the finals, becoming nominated for Best TV Pilot at the SWN Competition.

 The rest of 2020 is full of exciting prospects with more work and opportunities arising as well as more awards.